giellalt/giellalt.github.io/infra/GettingStartedOnLinux.md

-# Getting starded with the GiellaLT infrastructure on Linux
+# Getting started with the GiellaLT infrastructure on Linux

 This page is a part of the overall [Getting started](GettingStarted.html) documentation.
 It describes what you need to install on **Linux** to be ready to develop language tools for your language.